vuqv/cosmo/docs/sections/models.rst

-The models class of sbmOpenMM contains three methods for automatic setting up predefined SBM potentials.
-It works by initializing a system class with the necessary force field parameters, derived from the input files, to set up one of the possible models which are detailed next:
+The models class contains three methods for automatic setting up predefined potentials.
+It works by initializing a system class with the necessary force field parameters.

 Coarse grained, alpha-carbon (CA), model
 ++++++++++++++++++++++++++++++++++++++++